 Primally Pure is another personal care brand that provides a number of methylisothiazolinone-free replacements for your everyday items.
-Each product is derived from certified organic ingredients sourced from top-quality, family-owned farms.
-They believe fewer ingredients are better and include only what is necessary in each of their products.
+In addition, each product is derived from certified organic ingredients sourced from top-quality, family-owned farms.
+They also believe fewer ingredients are better and include only what is necessary in each of their products.
 I recommend their baby balm, body butter, skin serums, and deodorants.
-Most consumers don’t realize the toxicity of most antiperspirants, but you can read my non-toxic deodorant guide to learn more.
+Most customers don’t realize the toxicity of most antiperspirants, but you can read my non-toxic deodorant guide to learn more.

 You can get the full cleaning system on their website that includes glass or plastic bottles (I recommend glass) specially designed for the diluting process.
 Once you have the bottles, the Branch Basics concentrate is the only cleaning solution you’ll ever need to buy again.
 We use it in our home, and it’s really effective.
 You can read more about why I consider Branch Basics cleaning products to be a top brand here.
 (Additionally, here are more safe laundry detergents.)

-They also have a line of safe shampoos and conditions that reportedly work well for coarse, coiled, and dry hair .
-You can find more information on non-toxic shampoos and conditions here, and remember to read my review of Hairprint products.
+They also have a line of safe shampoos and conditions that apparently work well for coarse, coiled, and dry hair .
+You can find more information on safe shampoos and conditions here, and remember to read my review of Hairprint products.

 Conclusion About Methylisothiazolinone